 Proof of concept or PoC is usually developed as an internal project at the pre-product stage.
 Its purpose is to verify that an idea is feasible and can be turned into reality from a technical perspective.

-MVP is typically a complete, functional product of top quality that helps discover market fit, i.e., whether people want the product and ultimately, whether they are willing to pay for it.
+An MVP is typically a complete, functional product of robust quality that helps discover market fit, i.e., whether people want the product and ultimately, whether they are willing to pay for it.

 Why build an MVP

-Designed initially for startups, MVPs are now widely used in enterprise projects, too, as part of the agile methodology.
+Designed initially for startups, MVPs are now widely used in enterprise projects, too, as part of the agile methodology to drive innovations.

-The value that MVP software development brings in both scenarios is huge.
+The advantages of MVP software development are significant in both contexts.
 It helps:

 Test if the product is solving the problem it is supposed to solve

 Make sure there’s a (market) demand for it